Alpha Wolf (band): 2019–2023: Fault and A Quiet Place to Die

 In April 2019, the band released Fault EP, with guitarist Sabian Lynch saying "Fault is our way of opening up, and doing our best to show that it's okay to mess up, it's okay to fail, it's okay [to] make mistakes, as long as we can find ways grow from it.
 We always want to be honest with our song writing and these songs showcase a realisation within ourselves, thus creating the best music we've ever been a part of."

 The band's second studio album, A Quiet Place to Die was released on 25 September 2020.

 The band released the EP, Shh, on 31 March 2023.

 2024–present: Half Living Things

 In January 2024, the band released a single, "Sucks 2 Suck", which features Ice-T. The song is the second single from the band's third studio album Half Living Things.

+In the Summer of 2025, Alpha Wolf joined the Amity Affliction and the Devil Wears Prada as special guests for the Summer of Loud 2025 Tour headlined by Beartooth, Parkway Drive, Killswitch Engage, and I Prevail, with TX2, Kingdom of Giants, and Dark Divine as the opening acts.

+The band made an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida, in May 2026.

+The band announced in August 2026 that they parted ways with longtime vocalist Lochie Keogh and cancelled their remaining shows of 2026.